datalakehouse/docs/docs/products/grafana/howto/send-emails.rst

     avn service types -v

-You have now set up your DLH for Grafana to send emails.
+You have now set up your datalakehouse for Grafana to send emails.